 These snippets focus on specific project-level features: organization and folder placement, and resource manager tags.
 They’re intentionally minimal rather than full project configurations.

-The examples require pre-existing infrastructure such as a GCP organization with numeric ID, IAM permissions (roles/resourcemanager.projectCreator), and resource manager tag keys for the tagging example.
-They focus on project placement and identity rather than provisioning billing or networking.
+The examples assume pre-existing infrastructure such as a GCP organization with appropriate IAM permissions (roles/resourcemanager.projectCreator), and resource manager tag keys and values for the tagging example.
+They focus on project creation rather than provisioning the surrounding organization structure.

 To keep things focused, common project patterns are omitted, including: